DHTMLX/docs-todolist/docs/guides/mcp-server.md

 #### Antigravity CLI

 :::info
-Check the [related guide](https://antigravity.google/docs/gcli-migration#mcp-config-formatting-changes) to learn about migration from Gemini CLI to Antigravity CLI.
+For Gemini CLI to Antigravity CLI migration steps, check the [related guide](https://antigravity.google/docs/gcli-migration#mcp-config-formatting-changes).
 :::

 To connect the DHTMLX MCP server to Antigravity CLI, create `mcp_config.json` in one of these locations: